Updated Feb 19, 2026

 "A great conversational bot doesn't require users to type too much, talk too much, repeat themselves several times, or explain things that the bot should automatically know and remember." - Microsoft

 Another downside of maintaining long conversation histories is the increased cost.
-For example, using GPT-3.5-turbo through no-code integrations costs roughly $0.002 per 1,000 tokens, and including the full chat history in every exchange can quickly drive up expenses.
+For example, using GPT-3.5-turbo through integrations costs roughly $0.002 per 1,000 tokens, and including the full chat history in every exchange can quickly drive up expenses.
+This is where unlimited database records become essential—platforms with storage caps force you to choose between conversation quality and cost management.

 Multi-Step Query Processing Issues